Louise802/ENDURANCE-DEVELOPMENT-DEVELOPMENT-2/Miscellaneous/README.md

     Changed the Welocoming picture in the home page Added Google Fonts

+v1.1.1
+    Added JavaScript
+    Added the sign up/log in menu
+    Added the pop-up massege for the form in the contact us page Added the SEO in the courses page

+How to use the website
+1. Use the repository and live server link
+2. You can login/sign up by clicking the Login button on the navigation
+3. You can browse through the website using the navigation system

 How to View the Website
 1. Download all project files.
 2. Open index.html in any web browser.